Big Wild Goose Pagoda

 On the North Square of Big Wild Goose Pagoda, the scenic waterway is in the center.
 It is the largest fountain square in China and even in Asia.
 8 large fountain pools with the size of basketball court lie here, having a higher place from north to south gradually.
 The fountain in each pool is different, and they can also make up a large fountain matrix together.
-The music fountain show is on every day at 12:00, 16:00, 19:00 and 21:00 respectively each day, with each show lasts about 15 minutes.
+The music fountain show time is at 12:00, 16:00, 19:00 and 21:00 respectively each day, with each show lasts about 15 minutes.

 Undergoing untold hardships, Master Xuanzang traveled to India along Silk Road in the early Tang Dynasty.
 Finally, he arrived in ancient India – the birthplace of Buddhism, passing 138 countries and states on the long journey.
 19 years after he left home, he returned to Chang’an (Xi’an today) with a mass of Buddhist scriptures.
 He took another 19 years to translate the Buddhist scriptures, including 1,335 volumes and 13 million words in total.

-How to get to Big Wild Goose Pagoda?
+How to get to the Giant Wild Goose Pagoda?

 Take Xi’an metro Line 3 or Line 4 to Dayanta Station, and get out the station from Exit B or Exit C. Walk south for a few minutes to reach the south square with the standing statue of Master Xuanzang, where is just the entrance of Da Ci’en Temple and Big Wild Goose Pagoda.

 Take the city bus 21, 22, 23, 24, 41, 44, 189, 242, 271, 408, 500, 601, 606, 609, 920, Tourist Bus Line 6, or Tourist Bus Line 8/610 to get off at the stop of South Square of Big Wild Goose Pagoda.